panta82/single-plate-boilerplate/README.md

-# Single screen boilerplate
+# Single plate boilerplate

-All your boilerplate, on a single screen.
+All your boilerplate, in a single plate.